LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

       4. Test your bot
     </div>
     <div class="convo-cloud-paragraph">
       Once you’ve customized your bot and connected it to a messaging channel you can test out the experience.
 For mobile channels, simply send a message in the relevant app to test out your bot.
-For Web Messaging, select the  <a href="/api-guidelines-accessing-liveperson-apis.html" alt="LivePerson APIs">preview button </a> in the top right corner of the Dialog Editor to test the interaction.
+For Web Messaging, select the  <a href="/conversation-builder-testing-deployment-previewing.html" alt="Convo Builder Preview">preview button </a> in the top right corner of the Dialog Editor to test the interaction.
     </div>
 </div>
 <div class="whole-external-link">